 Before being named as the 27th head football coach in University of Alabama’s history on January 7th, 2007, Nick Saban honed his coaching prowess while leading the programs of three other highly respected universities and the Miami Dolphins of the NFL.
 It was during his tenure at Michigan State University (1995-1999), his first major collegiate job, when the now iconic coach began formulating the ‘process’ which eventually led to six championships and a place amongst the greatest college football legends of all time.
 It was during the 1998 season, to be exact, when a then 47-year-old Saban, who’d become passionately curious about sports psychology, began consulting with a psychiatry professor named Dr. Lionel Rosen about the mental aspects of coaching and playing the game.

-As the team was preparing for their biggest game that year, on the road in hostile territory against top ranked Ohio State University, Saban had Rosen teach his players a form of process thinking that was originally popularized by the legendary founder of Cognitive Behavioral Therapy (CBT), Aaron T. Beck.
+As the team was preparing for their biggest game that year, on the road in hostile territory against top-ranked Ohio State University, Saban had Rosen teach his players a form of process thinking that was originally popularized by the legendary founder of Cognitive Behavioral Therapy (CBT), Aaron T. Beck.
 What the eccentric psychiatry professor, who’d soon garner the nickname ‘Lonny Graybeard’, taught the team was to focus all of their efforts on winning one play at a time and not to worry about the scoreboard or how much time was left in the game.
 Although the Spartans fell behind early and still trailed in the 3rd quarter by a score of 24-9, they mustered a miraculous comeback and pulled out the unlikeliest of victories 28-24.
 It was directly because of what occurred on the field that day in Columbus that Nick Saban’s process was born.

 The Saban Way:

 While Nick Saban’s process has garnered much attention from the media and opposing coaches alike, it wouldn’t be fair to attribute it alone to the success the future Hall of Fame coach has attained.
 It’s certain that if he didn’t possess a brilliant football mind, to go along with an unmatched ability to recruit the best players in America, none of his accomplishments would be possible.
-Yet still, it’s also safe to say that neither would they be feasible if he wasn’t able to keep himself and his team committed to his strategic approach that’s build upon the foundational bedrock of process thinking.
+Yet still, it’s also safe to say that neither would they be feasible if he wasn’t able to keep himself and his team committed to his strategic approach that’s built upon the foundational bedrock of process thinking.
 By understanding what Saban believes to be the most important mental and behavioral practices for building the character needed to achieve the unthinkable, each and everyone of us can individually set out to achieve our wildest aspirations.
 With that being said, let’s now explore the various strategies that collectively make up the Saban Way:

 Focus All Your Energy in the Present-Moment:

 For any individual who sets out to achieve truly ambitious goals, it can be nearly impossible to stop themselves from thinking about the final results and the beneficial outcomes that will come about.
 Without even realizing it, however, proceeding in this way takes them away from the place where true success is created.
-Because Nick Saban has learned that achievement is only possible with focused effort in the present-moment, he insists that his players, assistant coaches and himself give all of their energy to the here and now.
+Because Nick Saban has learned that achievement is only possible with focused effort in the present moment, he insists that his players, assistant coaches and himself give all of their energy to the here and now.
 The legendary coach tells us:

 Becoming a champion is not an easy process… It is done by focusing on what it takes to get there and not on getting there.”